sarweshkumar47/Lora-with-Intel-Edison/README.md

 ####Test the transmitter

-On Edison, execute testlora_tx.py program with --pre flag to clear the buffer and make sure it is in working state.
+On Edison, execute testlora_tx.py program with --pre flag to clear the buffer, and to make sure it is in working state.

       python testlora_tx.py --pre

-On Edison, execute testlora_tx.py program to send a random between 1 and 1000 to the receiver.
+On Edison, execute testlora_tx.py program to send the data, it transmits a random number between 1 and 1000 to the other end.

       python testlora_tx.py